BrenPatF/Sandbox/README.md

 SQL> @c_trapit_syns lib
 ```
 This install creates private synonyms to the lib schema.
 To create synonyms within another schema, run the synonyms script directly from that schema, passing lib schema.

-The remaining, optional, installs are for the unit testing code, and require a minimum Oracle database version of 12.2.

 ### Install 4: Install npm trapit package
 #### [Folder: (npm root)]